Construct the truth table for each of the logic gates above

 1111

-3. Apply the definition of the gate to each combination to determine the output.
+3. Apply the gate’s definition to each combination to obtain the output.

-4. Record the results in a truth table.
+4. Record the results in a truth table with headings A B → Output.